Occupational Safety Specialists

 According to the BLS, some jobs, especially leadership and upper management positions, may require a master's degree.
 Master's degree programs in industrial hygiene or occupational and environmental health science typically require two years to complete.
 The curriculum of these programs, some portion of which may be delivered online, cover topics like toxicology, ergonomics, risk assessment, and statistics.
 Programs may also require students to complete internships or special projects to help enhance academic learning with hands-on experiences.

 Let's review.
-Occupational safety specialists, who earned an average annual salary of $71,790 in May 2015, need a bachelor's degree in occupational safety, health sciences, or industrial hygiene and a master's degree for higher-level management positions.
-Industry certifications and membership in professional and trade organizations may also help them advance in a field where employment is expected to grow by a slower-than-average rate through 2024.
+Occupational safety specialists, who earned an average annual salary of $74,940 in May 2018, need a bachelor's degree in occupational safety, health sciences, or industrial hygiene and a master's degree for higher-level management positions.
+Industry certifications and membership in professional and trade organizations may also help them advance in a field where employment is expected to grow by an average rate through 2028.